This guide explains the complete process of buying a home in the UK, including costs and where to find UK property for sale.

 Mortgages in the UK

-Putting in an offer
+Making an offer

 Once finances are in place, you can put in an offer on a UK property, which can be done verbally or in writing via an estate agent or direct with a private seller.
 Once an offer has been accepted, the seller is then responsible for drawing up the contract for the transfer of legal ownership.
 In England, Wales and Northern Ireland, the offer isn’t legally binding until contracts are exchanged.
 However, in Scotland the standard process of buying a property in the UK differs, where offers are communicated through a solicitor.
 Visit the Scottish government’s website for more in depth information on buying property in Scotland.

 Getting a survey